CPSSD/feedlark/topics/README.md

 This is the module for grabbing the topics out of an article.
 Right now, we just use a method where we take the words that come up the most commonly in an article, and then remove stop words (ie. Words that carry no meaning, function words).

+This worker takes in a specific article to get the topics of, and then updates the `feed` database with this information.

 Setup
 -----